Are You A Candidate For Weight Loss Surgery ? Take 60-Second Assessment

 Acid Reflux

+Acid reflux, also referred to as gastroesophageal reflux disease (GERD), is a digestive disorder characterized by the regurgitation of stomach acid into the esophagus.
 The changes made to the stomach and small intestine during the procedure can disrupt the normal flow of stomach acid, leading to symptoms like heartburn, regurgitation, chest pain, and difficulty swallowing.
+Lifestyle modifications, dietary adjustments, and medications can help manage acid reflux symptoms Including:

 • Maintaining a healthy weight